arkady-zelensky/nodejs-school-2021/lecture_03/readme.md

 Then, program should create a folder “<JSON_filename>_pages”.
 For each link in the file get the HTML content of it and save it to the file in the created folder.
 JSON file contains an array of strings - links.
 Example of the file you can find at `lecture_03/links.json`.

-1. Write a node.JS program with TypeScript that gets from the command line numeric parameter - frequency.
+1. Write a node.JS program with TypeScript that gets from the command line numeric parameter - frequency in seconds.
 Program should print every tick (defined by frequency) next system information:
     ```
     - operating system